Really Simple Syndication is a really simple way to keep up with the latest photos of your friends.

 - Search results — The top search results for a given search term on the entire site.

-FYI: Feeds are only available for public, non-passworded galleries.
+FYI: Feeds are only available for Everyone (public), non-passworded galleries.

 I've never heard of this.
 How the heck do you do it?